lambdamikel/LambdaSpeak3/README.md

 ![BOM2](images/bom2.jpg)

-I recommend to use standard stackable Arduino Headers for J1 and J2 (instead of soldering the daugher board in permanently).
+I recommend the use of standard stackable Arduino Headers for J1 and J2 (instead of soldering the daughter board in permanently).
 A standard 2x25 angled IDC Box Header can then be used to plug LambdaSpeak into the **Mother X4 board** or [**LambdaBoard**](https://www.seeedstudio.com/LambdaBoard-Expansion-Board-Backplane-for-Amstrad-CPC-Computers-g-1143632).
-Or a 50 pin ribbon cable.
-For the CPC 464 and 664, there is also [my CPC 464 epansion port connector](https://oshpark.com/shared_projects/3yA33GYO) as an option.
+Else, usa a 50 pin ribbon cable.
+For the CPC 464 and 664, there is also [my CPC 464 expansion port connector](https://oshpark.com/shared_projects/3yA33GYO) as an option.

 The form factors in the above BOM are **for illustration only.** Instead of ceramic disc capacitors, I have used ceramic multilayer capacitors mostly.
 I recommend using DIP sockets for all chips.